teji-vgd/vgd-admin/docs/spring25/facility/computer-setup.md

 - Mouse (i.e., not a trackpad)
 - Headset & Microphone
     - **Reason:** Required so students can participate in the Zoom classroom (i.e., talk and listen) without causing microphone feedback.
+- Webcam
+    - **Reason:** Required so students can have face-to-face interactions with with their instructors.
 - A "modern" Windows computer per student, with these minimum requirements:
     - OS: 64-bit Windows 10/11
     - RAM: 8GB+